quark-bot-discord/quark-languages/en_gb/commands/setup/muterole/error.md

 ```
-Please @mention, give the ID or give name of the role which should be set as the 'Muted' role!
+Please @mention, give the ID or give name of the role which should be set as the mute role!
 ```